-Laboratory Standards & Quality Assurance
+Laboratory Standards and Quality Assurance

 Environmental data provides critical information regarding the health of our natural resources.
 The Laboratory Standards and Quality Assurance Unit is responsible for ensuring that environmental data produced by, for or on behalf of the Province of British Columbia is fit for its intended purpose.
 This includes data generated by industry as required by permit, long-term trend data used to report on the health of our rivers and streams, and data regarding health and safety.
 Environmental data is used to inform important decisions and as such it is imperative to ensure it meets stringent quality objectives.
 To achieve these objectives our unit provides auditing programs, laboratory services, data surveillance, sampling and analytical methods and guidance.
 Our services cover every aspect of environmental data generation; from sampling to analysis.